sal55/langs/candm.md

 else
 end
 ````
-Should be familiar to C users as the C preprocessor has a similar construct; it has more advanced features than C!
-This statement is inherently linear
-rather compared to a nested if-else-if-else chain.
+Should be familiar to C users as the C preprocessor has a similar construct; it has more advanced syntax than C itself!
+This statement is inherently linear rather compared to a nested if-else-if-else chain.

 **122** One alternative to #121 which I have a syntax for, but not sure if yet implemented, is this form of Case:
 ````